 Poor Diet

 Nature creates raw foods that contain the very enzymes that aid in their digestion.
 Papaya, mango and pineapple are especially rich sources of digestive enzymes.
-In contrast, the highly processed food in our modern diet is not only stripped of nutrition, it’s also lacking these important enzymes.
+In contrast, the highly processed food in our modern diet is not only stripped of nutrition, it’s also lacking these important plant enzymes.

 Eating In A Rush

 Your grandmother probably told you how important it was to sit and chew your food.
 Well, turns out she was right!
-Digestion starts in our mouth where chewing triggers enzyme-rich saliva production, which starst breaking down what we eat.
+Digestion starts in our mouths where chewing triggers enzyme-rich saliva production, which starst breaking down what we eat.

 Stress